bryance-oyang/gpu_finite_element/README.md

 # gpu_finite_element
-A rudimentary proof of concept: GPU accelerated structural stress analysis using the finite element method and CUDA.
+A rudimentary proof of concept: GPU accelerated structural stress solver using finite element analysis and CUDA.
 Also has CPU-only version without CUDA dependency.

 Has up to 3rd order 2D triangular elements (cubic shape functions).